samtaggart/data_threefold_projects_friends/info/people/mariza_wellesley_wesley/mariza_wellesley_wesley.md

 bio = "Former Chief Counsel of the European Bank for Reconstruction and Development; project finance specialist in energy and emerging markets."

 [ecosystem]
-# can be chosen from: freeflowcitizen, matchmaker, tfambassador, tffarmer, wisdomcouncil
+# can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil
-memberships = ["tfambassador", "tffarmer"]
+memberships = ["ambassador", "farmer"]

 ```